nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 ### Configure REST Client

-To configure your REST client to connect to the HITS environment listed in previous section, you need to do the following steps.
-Refer to https://www.sifassociation.org/Specification/Documents/InfrastructureServices.pdf for more information.
+To configure your REST client to connect to your HITS environment, follow the steps below:

+(Refer to
+https://www.sifassociation.org/Specification/Documents/InfrastructureServices.pdf
+for more detailed information.)

 #### Step 1
+** (Note: If the Environment URL and Session Token are already available from the dashboard, Steps 1–3 can be skipped.) **

 Create an environment request payload.
-If the Environment URL and Session Token are already available from the dashboard, steps 1–3 can be skipped.

 The payload will populate the following XML template: